 Mr. Rich has been teaching at YouthBuild Philadelphia Charter School since 2016.
 He specializes in collaborating with teachers to ensure that instructional materials are suitable for all learners.
 Mr. Rich supports students both inside and outside of the classroom to ensure that they are moving towards their goals.
 In his free time, he enjoys photography, traveling, eating, bike riding, and sports.

-Dr. Bader is both a School Psychologist and a Licensed Psychologist.
-He has been the School Psychologist at YouthBuild Philadelphia since he first came to the school in 1998.
-Dr. Bader is now also the Director of Specialized Services and in that role oversees the Special-Education, Counseling, and English-Learners programs.
+Dr. Bader is a Licensed Psychologist here at YouthBuild Philadelphia Charter School.
+He also serves as the Right to Know Officer and has been with YouthBuild Philadelphia since 1998.
+In his current role, Dr. Bader oversees the Special-Education, Counseling, and English-Learners programs.
 He believes that it is critical that we identify and support young people who face internal barriers to their success in life, especially at this critical juncture in their lives.

 Special Education Teacher